huaqianlee/blog-file/_posts/Git/Some-knowledge-about-git-local-git.md

 ## .git/HEAD

 It indicates which branch or commit the project works on.
-When the project works on a branch, the valuse of `.git/HEAD` is one refference.
+When the project works on a branch, the valuse of `.git/HEAD` is one reference.
 The details are as follows:

 ```bash
 $ cat .git/HEAD